StudyClubForSplunk/conf23/Phase_2_Scaling_Splunk.md

 Order of implementation

 ### StudyClubForSplunk-Manager
-Web UI can be used
+### We will use the Web UI to create the cluster

-This can be achieved via command line
+This could also be achieved via command line
 /opt/splunk/bin/splunk edit cluster-config -mode master -replication_factor 2 -search_factor 2 -secret sc4sKey -cluster_label studyclub
 /opt/splunk/bin/splunk restart